 What to do:

 - A tether creates a fixed point for a cat to pull against, which can lead to them pulling the harness off over their head.
 It is important that you do not tether your cat, so that you can be reactive to their movements and always maintain a good leash position.
 This will allow you to prevent these escapes.

 Ready to start your harness training journey?

-We want you to get the best possible start at harness training your cat.
-Join our free 10 Day Harness Training Bootcamp, and take your cat from harness newbie to confident harness wearer in 10 days!
+Give your cat the best start with their harness!
+Join our free 10 Day Harness Training Bootcamp, and take your cat from harness newbie to confident harness wearer in 10 days.